Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Vegan diets are described by these journalists as being “imposed” on children by parents who “force” or “restrict” them.

-Let’s see, when you give the dismembered flesh or repurposed reproductive secretions of another species to a child before they are agents of free will and for no vital reason – and worse yet, you don’t explain how these products are obtained from the lovable creatures they cherish so very much and would never hurt in their wildest dreams – and you even lie about it should they catch wind of what’s going on and ask you for clarity – you honestly believe you’re not imposing anything on them?
+Let’s see, when we give the dismembered flesh or repurposed reproductive secretions of another species to a child before they are agents of free will and for no vital reason – and worse yet, we don’t explain how these products are obtained from the lovable creatures they cherish so very much and would never hurt in their wildest dreams – and we even lie about it should they catch wind of what’s going on and ask you for clarity – we honestly believe that is not also imposing anything on them?

 Really now.

-The Washington Post predictably describes veganism by listing everything that a vegan diet omits (sounds so restrictive!) without mentioning that vegans simply choose from the abundant plant-based alternatives to all these foods – which, may I add, are freaking delicious, and which go straight to the source of the nutrients that are otherwise being inefficiently and needlessly funneled through animals.
+The Washington Post predictably describes veganism by listing everything that a vegan diet omits (sounds so restrictive!) without mentioning that vegans simply choose from the abundant plant-based alternatives to all these foods – which, may I add, are freaking delicious, often serve to diversify rather than restrict diets, and go straight to the source of the nutrients that are otherwise being inefficiently funneled through animals.

-(They also position veganism as a diet when in fact it’s a rapidly growing pro-intersectional social justice solution expanding far beyond dietary choices; a movement being embraced by renowned doctors, scientists, athletes, and political leaders who want to leave the world a better place than they found it.)
+(They also position veganism as a diet when in fact it’s a rapidly growing movement expanding far beyond dietary choices and one being embraced by renowned doctors, scientists, athletes, and political leaders who want to leave the world a better place than they found it.)

-And the language used by our friend Elvira is even worse.
+And the language used by the Italian politician is even worse.

 Unbelievably, she is so brazen to flat-out admit that her proposal actually aims to “stigmatize” the “spreading belief” of veganism, which she calls “reckless and dangerous.”
 She spouts off the nutrients that vegetarian and vegan diets are “devoid of” and “deficient” in, despite any mentioned qualification to do so and in direct contradiction to the aforementioned consensus of actual international dietetic and medical associations.

 Funny, I’m vegan and I don’t have those deficiencies.
-And we're sitting watching vegan athletes rock the Olympics up in here.
+And we're sitting here watching vegan athletes rock the Olympics.

-Along with people's irrational aversion to choosing alternatives to animal use, causing many to deceptively blame veganism for anything bad that happens to a vegan (like, say, when the media smugly trumpets the fact that a vegan died climbing Mount Everest while omitting altogether the fact that another vegan successfully climbed it the damn day before), what are the real problems we’re not addressing in this case?
+Along with many people's aversion to choosing alternatives to animal use, causing many to blame veganism for anything bad that happens to a vegan (like, say, when the media smugly trumpets the fact that a vegan tragically died climbing Mount Everest while omitting altogether the fact that another vegan successfully climbed it the day before), another unfortunate and far more prevalent reality is being blurred by this case.

-Despite the fact that I’m going to assume Elvira's absurd proposal could not possibly come to fruition (and I should note that as a female politician of childbearing age she is likely just being used as a pawn by those with vested interests in animal agriculture), such viral fear-mongering sparked by these articles can further perpetuate the half-baked anecdotes and myths that exacerbate society’s profound aversion to moving beyond animal exploitation.
+Despite the fact that I’m going to assume this absurd proposal could not possibly come to fruition (and I some have pointed out that as a female politician of childbearing age it may be that she is simply being used as a pawn by those with vested interests in animal agriculture), such viral fear-mongering sparked by these articles can further perpetuate the half-baked anecdotes and myths that exacerbate society’s profound aversion to moving beyond animal exploitation.
 It can hinder the progress of the vegan movement, which our planet so urgently needs from us in the face of increasing water scarcity, climate change, deforestation, species extinction, ocean depletion and dead zones, world hunger and more while we breed, feed, water, and slaughter trillions of land and sea animals each year – each trapped in this system imposed and forced upon us all (and which is wildly disproportionately subsidized).
 “Livestock” systems cover 45% of our dying planet, mostly the fault of Westerners, but now developing nations are following our lead.

 Either that, or it will completely backfire, the way that Hellman's ridiculous attempt to sue Hampton Creek for their eggless Just Mayo resulted in the exposure of the government's attempted suppression of vegan alternatives – and ended with Hellman's giving in and creating their own vegan mayo!